Romney demands Obama apology over Bain attacks

 "He (Obama) sure as heck ought to say that he's sorry for the kinds of attacks that are coming from his team," Romney said.

-The Obama campaign has orchestrated an intense focus on Romney's wealth, demanding he release many years of tax returns to explain whether he helped build his fortune through offshore bank accounts that avoided taxes.

-"He continues to try and find some way to attack me other than to talk about policy.
-And it's time to talk about what it will take to get America working again," Romney said.

-Obama himself launched an attack on Friday, saying Romney should clarify whether he worked for Bain longer than previously described.
+Obama himself got into the act on Friday, saying Romney should answer questions about whether he worked for Bain longer than previously described.

+Romney has said he left the firm in 1999, when he was tapped to lead the 2002 Salt Lake City Olympics.
+But the Boston Globe reported on Thursday that public records indicate he was still registered as a top manager at Bain for three more years.

+Romney has used his time at Bain to argue that as a businessman he is best equipped to help trigger job growth in the United States.

-"Ultimately Mr. Romney, I think, is going to have to answer those questions, because if he aspires to being president one of the things you learn is, you are ultimately responsible for the conduct of your operations," he told ABC television affiliate WJLA.
+"Ultimately Mr. Romney, I think, is going to have to answer those questions, because if he aspires to being president one of the things you learn is, you are ultimately responsible for the conduct of your operations," Obama told ABC television affiliate WJLA in an interview.

+Citing SEC documents, the newspaper said Romney remained Bain's "sole stockholder, chairman of the board, chief executive officer and president" until 2002, when he and the firm finalized a severance deal.

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.